Jared-Glenn/Chained-Mesa/README.md

 - They could approach him during his work for Ryan, starting as enemies and becoming allies.
 - How do we confront Ryan?
 Should we?
 Paying the debt off is kinda what he wants, so does paying it off feel satisfying?
 - Maybe never paying it off, but slowing him down is the answer.
 Kind of like in Hades, the adventure never ends.
+- Maybe the MC needs to split their time between different things.
+They can clear monsters, defend the builders, or sabotage Ryan's stake in the rail.
+Maybe ensuring that it goes to the workers.